-This course provides an introduction to mobile computing and mobile application development.
+This course introduces mobile computing and mobile application development.
 Students will have a hands-on experience with the technologies, tools, and techniques used to develop mobile software solutions for business or entertainment.
 Junior standing.
 Prerequisite: CSIS 130.

-CSIS 405 ANALYSIS OF ALGORITHMS (3)
+CSIS 405 Analysis of Algorithms (3)

 This course is designed to introduce students to algorithm analysis and strategies.
 The course explains different strategies used for solving problems (brute-force, greedy, divide- and-conquer, decrease-and-conquer, transform- and conquer, and dynamic programming).
 The course introduces comparison of the runtime efficiency of solutions using different strategies.
-Space and time efficiency are discussed, compared and analyzed for different types of applications.
+Space and time efficiency are discussed, compared, and analyzed for different types of applications.
 Prerequisite: CSIS 210 and MATH 201.